This article covers:

 Only one global filter can be applied per entity however every filter can have multiple filter items which allows for fairly complex filters.
 It is always recommended to start simple with filters and then to increase in complexity when it is clear what is required.

 For each user group, specific entity filters (e.g. Projects, Issues, Documents) can be set-up to allow users access to only certain data (e.g. only projects that belong to the financial programme and only documents where status is final or approved).
 This allows the PPO administrators to maintain the security across PPO, ensuring users have access only to the relevant items.

 To set up a user group filter, click on the Filters menu item.
 The Filters page will open, showing the option "All User Groups" at the top of the page and a filter line for each entity.
 This is the global filters page, discussed previously in this article.

 To create a user group filter select the user group for which you would like to specify a filter from the User Group drop down list at the top of the page.

 Then click on the Add Filter button next to the entity for which the filter has to be created.
 An example of a project entity filter would be to allow the user group to only see projects where the programme is "Business & Market Growth".

 Shared filters are set up by the PPO Administrator and can be used by all users on PPO.
 These filters can be used on the Home Page, list pages, and on reports and dashboards.

 Click on the Add Filter button next to the entity for which you want to create the filter.
 Create the filter as required and click on Submit button.
-For more information on creating filters, see this knowledge base article.
+For more information on setting up filters, see this knowledge base article.

 The administrator has the option to share the filter or to keep it hidden.
 To share the filter with all users on the instance, the "Is Shared?" field should be selected as True.